-Based on the 18 potential hazards identified and assessed, GMAC has drawn up the following terms and conditions to be included in the certificate of approval for the release of this product:
+Based on the 20 potential hazards identified and assessed, GMAC has drawn up the following terms and conditions to be included in the certificate of approval for the release of this product:

-- a) There shall be clear documentation by the exporter describing the product which shall be declared to the Royal Malaysian Customs. - b) There shall be clear labeling of the product from importation down to all levels of marketing stating that it is only for the purpose of food, feed and processing and is not to be used as planting material. - Should the approved person receive any credible and/or scientifically proven information that indicates any adverse effect of E12 potato, the National Biosafety Board shall be informed immediately. - d) Any spillage (during loading/unloading/transportation) shall be collected and cleaned up immediately. - e) Transportation of the consignment from the port of entry to any destination within the country shall be in secured and closed condition.
+- a) There shall be clear documentation by the exporter describing the product which shall be declared to the Royal Malaysian Customs. - b) There shall be clear labeling of the product from importation to all levels of marketing stating that it is only for the purpose of food, feed and processing, and is not to be used as planting material. - c) Should the approved person receives any credible and/or scientifically proven information that indicates any adverse effect of Y9 potato, the National Biosafety Board shall be informed immediately (for a review as in Section 18 of the Biosafety Act). - d) Any spillage (during loading/unloading/transportation) shall be collected and cleaned up immediately. - e) Transportation of the consignment from the port of entry to any destination within the country shall be in secured and closed condition.